 𝟓 𝐁𝐞𝐬𝐭 𝐖𝐨𝐫𝐤𝐢𝐧𝐠 𝐂𝐚𝐩𝐢𝐭𝐚𝐥 𝐌𝐚𝐧𝐚𝐠𝐞𝐦𝐞𝐧𝐭 𝐒𝐭𝐫𝐚𝐭𝐞𝐠𝐢𝐞𝐬: 𝐇𝐨𝐰 𝐭𝐨 𝐌𝐚𝐧𝐚𝐠𝐞 𝐄𝐟𝐟𝐞𝐜𝐭𝐢𝐯𝐞𝐥𝐲

 An effective working capital management strategy must balance current assets against its current liabilities.
-Ooh! are you stuck here?……. effective working capital management ensures the availability of enough cash resources to meet your day-to-day business obligations and expenses.
+Ooh!
+Are you stuck here?……. effective working capital management ensures the availability of enough cash resources to meet your day-to-day business obligations and expenses.

 • Current Assets